onelovelyname/caterpillar/README.md

-# Introduction to crawler
+# Introduction to caterpillar
-Crawler is a simple web crawler that performs the following activities:
+Caterpillar is a simple web crawler that performs the following activities:
-1. crawls all pages within a single domain
+1. Crawls all pages within a single domain
-2. creates a site map, showing which static assets each page depends on
+2. Creates a site map, showing which static assets each page depends on

 ## Technologies used
 PhantomJS, jQuery